Fact checked by Ryan Fee on June 3, 2025.

 environments/<env_name>/, components/<component_name>/).-chdir is really built for scripts and CI/CD.path.root is the -chdir target, and path.cwd is where you ran the command.init: Run terraform -chdir=DIR init for each target directory first.plugin_cache_dir: It'll speed things up.A known issue can pop up with terraform init -chdir if you're using implicit filesystem mirrors for providers (like a terraform.d/plugins/ in your current directory).
 Terraform might get confused about where to find them.
 The workaround is often to move that mirror relative to the -chdir target, or better yet, rely on the official provider registry or explicit provider_installation blocks.

--chdir: Scaling ChallengesThe -chdir option is a solid improvement over manually navigating directories for managing multiple Terraform configurations.
+-chdir: Scaling ChallengesThe -chdir option beats navigating directories by hand.
 It brings clarity to local workflows and CI/CD scripts.
-However, as the number of environments, components, and teams grows, the operational overhead of managing these distinct -chdir execution contexts doesn't just disappear.
+But the work of managing those separate execution contexts doesn't go away as the number of environments, components, and teams grows.
+It moves around.

-Ensuring consistency in execution, managing variables and secrets securely across dozens of configurations, enforcing organizational policies (like tagging or security group rules), and getting a unified view of all your infrastructure can become challenging when relying solely on -chdir and custom scripting.
-This is often where organizations start to feel the need for a more comprehensive platform.
-Solutions like Scalr build upon these foundational concepts by providing a centralized control plane for all your Terraform operations.
-They can offer features like hierarchical variable management, role-based access control (RBAC) scoped to environments or components, automated policy enforcement (via OPA, for example), and cost estimation before changes are applied—things that are hard to build and maintain yourself on top of raw -chdir workflows.
+Once you're relying on -chdir plus custom scripting, a few things get hard at the same time: keeping execution consistent, handling variables and secrets safely across dozens of configurations, enforcing policies like tagging or security group rules, and seeing all of your infrastructure in one place.
+This is usually the point where teams start looking for a platform instead.
+Scalr builds on these same concepts as a centralized control plane for Terraform operations.
+It offers hierarchical variable management, role-based access control (RBAC) scoped to environments or components, automated policy enforcement (via OPA, for example), and cost estimation before changes are applied.
+Those are hard to build and maintain yourself on top of raw -chdir workflows.

-terraform -chdir is a valuable tool in your Terraform toolkit.
-It helps organize complex projects and makes automation cleaner.
-By understanding how it works with backends, workspaces, and modules, you can use it effectively.
+terraform -chdir helps organize complex projects and makes automation cleaner.
+Once you know how it behaves with backends, workspaces, and modules, you can put it to work without surprises.

 Sebastian Stadil, CEO and founder of Scalr, brings over 15 years of DevOps experience.
 His experience dates back to using AWS in 2004, even before the S3 public beta.
 He is also the program chair for OpenTofu at the Linux Foundation and previously advised Microsoft Azure and Google Cloud, serving a combined ten years on their respective Cloud Advisory Boards.